diogoaurelio/schedoscopeWiki/Metascope-Primer.md

 The default table will only show direct dependencies. *Show transitive dependencies* will recursively navigate through the lineage graph and find all direct and indirect dependencies.
 This could help the developers when they have to change the schema of a view and need to find all views which will be affected by the change.

 The lineage graph is a visual representation of the data lineage information.
-It helps the user to get a better understanding of the relations between the datasets and allows him directly to navigate to depended or subsequent view.
+It helps the user to get a better understanding of the relations between the datasets and allows him directly to navigate to depended or subsequent views.

 ## Table partitions

 ## Data sample and distribution
+The sample sections shows a small (ten rows) data sample of the current table.
+If the table is partitioned, the user is able to ask for a sample for a given parameter or partition.

 ![Data sample](images/sample.png)

 ![Data distribution](images/data.png)